Tax Court Lawyers in Litchfield

 Tax courts are legal forums meant to determine legal disputes that have to do with federal or state tax law.

-Any claim dealing with federal tax law in Litchfield, Minnesota can end up in tax court.
-Most frequently, a dispute ends up in tax court when the government claims that someone has not paid all of the taxes that they are legally obligated to pay.
-If the taxpayer disputes the factual basis of the allegation, or believes the IRS has misinterpreted the law, U.S. Tax Courts have to determine those concerns.
+Any claim dealing with federal tax law in Litchfield, Illinois can end up in tax court.
+Most commonly, a dispute ends up in tax court when the government claims that someone has not paid all of the taxes that they are legally obligated to pay.
+If the taxpayer disputes the factual basis of the allegation, or believes the IRS has misinterpreted the law, U.S. Tax Courts have to determine those contentions.

 The judges who preside over U.S. Tax Courts are assigned by the President.
 They serve terms of 15 years.
 When their terms expire, the vast majority of these judges are just re-appointed by whichever president is in office at the time, so most tax court judges effectively serve for life, or until they retire.

-Do I Need a Litchfield, Minnesota Tax Attorney?
+Do I Need a Litchfield, Illinois Tax Attorney?